 “You saw me kill an innocent man in cold blood.
 Why would you want to help me?” the killer asked eventually.

 Jonathan eyed Lord Connor’s body.
-His flesh was already rotten, he noticed, as if he’d been dead for weeks.
+His flesh was already rotten, as if he’d been dead for weeks.
 Strange.
 If he’d been rotting away in his study for weeks, surely his staff would have noticed.

 “Lord Connor wasn’t an innocent man,” Jonathan replied.
-He hesitated before he said the rest.
-But Jonathan was either a witness to Lord Connor’s murder, or he was an accomplice.
+He hesitated before he said the rest; he was either a witness to Lord Connor’s murder, or he was an accomplice.
 Better, he reasoned, to be an accomplice.
 “Connor was dangerous; he had powerful friends.
 I don’t know why you’ve killed him, but I would like to.”

 It was impossible to judge the killer’s reaction to this piece of information.
 He was masked, for one, and it was too dark to see clearly, even with the door still slightly ajar.
-And for another thing, his right eye was hidden behind some sort of mechanical monocle.
+His right eye was hidden behind some sort of mechanical monocle.
 As its clockwork gears rotated, the lens pivoted around its axis in a way that was similar to the movement of an eye.
 Jonathan wasn’t sure how it worked or what its purpose was, but he had the sensation that the killer was looking straight through him.

 “Someone else might come up here.
 Do you want my help or not?”